GoogleChrome/workbox/docs/getting-started/sw-cli.md

 ## Generating a Service Worker

-To generate a service worker for your project just run the CLI with the 'generate:sw' command in the root of your poject.
+To generate a service worker, run `sw-cli` with the 'generate:sw' command in the root of your project.

 ```
 sw-cli generate:sw
 ```

-This will ask a range of questions about your web app like which directory contains the assets for your site, which assets you'd like cache etc..
+This will ask a range of questions about your web app, such as which directory contains the assets for your site, and which assets you'd like to cache.

 ![Screenshot of the sw-cli command.](./images/sw-cli-questions.png)